Who Wants to be a Washington Millionaire?

 What’s a small business these days?
 It’s not as small as you think....or as Bob Ferguson thinks.
 And those small businesses he wants the millionaire tax to benefit from in overall “fairness”?

-They’re going to be some of the hardest hit and as they are the employers, and they'll look down to cut the bottom line to afford it.
+They’re going to be some of the hardest hit, and they'll be forced to cut the bottom line to afford it.

 For those that don’t own a small business, let me make sure you understand how this all works for owners of LLCs or S-Corps: business owners are not allowed to carry over reserves for rainy days, as end-of-year profit or loss flows through to their tax return via a K-1.
 So, if you have a good year, you can’t hold any profits for future years.
 Or, worse yet, you had perceived profit on the books but that money isn’t sitting in an account (there are lots of reasons this can happen, which I don’t go into).
 It’s completely profit in the government’s eyes, and they shall take their portion regardless of how much money you have on hand—it’s what your Company’s PNL shows.